 \subsection{Background and Data}

-The goal of the BRIGHT program was to improve children's and especially girls' educational outcomes in rural villages by constructing well-resourced village-based schools.
-The program was funded by the Millennium Challenge Corporation, a U.S. government agency, and implemented by a consortium of non-governmental organizations.
-The program constructed primary schools with three classrooms for grades 1 to 3 in 132 villages from 47 departments during the period from 2005 to 2008.
-The Ministry of Education determined the villages where schools would be built through the following process. \begin{enumerate} \item 293 villages were nominated based on low school enrollment rates. \item The Ministry administered a survey in each village and assigned each village a score using a set formula.
-The formula attached large weight to the estimated number of children to be served from the nominated and neighboring villages, giving additional weight to girls. \item The Ministry ranked villages within each department and selected the top half of the villages to receive a school. \end{enumerate} For further details on the BRIGHT program and allocation process, see \cite{levy2009bright} and \cite{Kazianga2013bright}.
+With the aim of improving children's---especially girls'---educational outcomes in rural villages, the BRIGHT program constructed well-resourced village-based schools with three classrooms for grades 1 to 3 in 132 villages from 47 departments\footnote{Departments are the third-level administrative divisions of Burkina Faso, below regions and provinces.} during the period 2005 to 2008.
+The Ministry of Education determined the villages in which schools would be built through the following process.
+First, 293 villages were nominated based on low school enrollment rates.
+Second, the Ministry administered a survey in each village and assigned each village a score using a set formula.
+The formula attached a large weight to the estimated number of children to be served from the nominated and neighboring villages, giving additional weight to girls.
+The Ministry then ranked villages within each department and selected the top half of the villages to receive a school.
+For further details on the BRIGHT program and allocation process, see \cite{levy2009bright} and \cite{Kazianga2013bright}.

-Since the school allocation was determined at department level, the cutoff score for the program eligibility was different across departments.
-Following \cite{Kazianga2013bright}, I define the {\it relative score} as the score for each village minus the cutoff score for the department that the village belongs to.
-As a result, a village is eligible for the program when the relative score is larger than zero. \cite{Kazianga2013bright} use the relative score as a running variable and evaluate the causal effect of the program on educational outcomes using a regression discontinuity design.
-Figure \ref{fig:hist} reports the distribution of the relative score.
+Since the school allocation was determined at department level, the cutoff score for program eligibility differed across departments.
+Following \cite{Kazianga2013bright}, I define the {\it relative score} as the score for each village minus the cutoff score for the department the village belongs to.
+As a result, a village is eligible for the program when the relative score is larger than zero. \cite{Kazianga2013bright} use the relative score as a running variable and evaluate the causal effect of the program on educational outcomes using an RD design.